 • b is the value of the client money held at third parties

-• c is the designated investments value
+• c is the value of the designated investment

 What is Client Money?